 Alternative fuel vehicles come in every shape and size, including large trucks.
 The Delaware Heavy-Duty Vehicle Rebate Program provides funds to help offset the costs of purchasing heavy duty dedicated compressed natural gas (CNG) vehicles.

-The program proves rebates of $20,000 for new qualifying heavy duty CNG class 7 or 8 vehicles (GVW >26,000 pounds) and is aligned with Delaware’s commitment to innovation in the transportation sector, reducing greenhouse gases, and improving Delaware’s air quality.
-The program will accept applications through December 31, 2019 or until funding has expired.
+The program provides rebates of $20,000 for new qualifying heavy duty CNG class 7 or 8 vehicles (GVW >26,000 pounds) and is aligned with Delaware’s commitment to innovation in the transportation sector, reducing greenhouse gases, and improving Delaware’s air quality.
+The program will accept applications through April 30, 2023 or until funding has expired.

 The Delaware Heavy-Duty Vehicle Rebate Program is open to Delaware commercial entities, non-profits, individuals or businesses located in Delaware or who have in-state affiliates in the State of Delaware.
 Each entity must have a Primary Point of Contact who will be responsible for ensuring that all paperwork is filled out correctly.